yeboyebo/vivo-medical/wp-content/plugins/add-expires-headers/readme.txt

 4) Larger band of predefined file types are covered so it will increase bandwidth of files which can have expiry headers.

 = Pro Features =
+1) Ability to add expires headers to External Resources

-1) Adding new file types for adding expires headers.
+2) Adding new file types for adding expires headers

-2) Refresh cache periodically
+3) Refresh cache periodically

-3) Unset Entity Tags
+4) Unset Entity Tags

-4) HTTP(Gzip) compression
+5) HTTP(Gzip) compression

-5) Prevent Specific files from caching
+6) Prevent Specific files from caching

-6) Removing version info from files
+7) Removing version info from files

 = Documentation =
 For Plugin documentation, please refer our <a href="https://www.addexpiresheaders.com/add-expires-headers-plugin/" rel="follow">plugin website</a>.